Wright tests its 2-megawatt electric engines for passenger planes – TechCrunch

 “We’re not reinventing the concept of the wing, or the fuselage, or anything like that.
 What changes is what propels the aircraft forward,” said Engler.
 He likened it to electric vehicles in that much of the car doesn’t change when you go electric, mainly the parts that have operated the same way in principle for a century.
 All the same, integrating a new propulsion system into a plane isn’t trivial.

-Wright’s engine is a 2 megawatt motor that produces the equivalent of 2,700 horsepower, at an efficiency of around 10 kilowatts per kilogram.
+Wright’s engine is a 2-megawatt motor that produces the equivalent of 2,700 horsepower, at an efficiency of around 10 kilowatts per kilogram.
 “It’s the most powerful motor designed for the electric aerospace industry by a factor of 2, and it’s substantially lighter than anything out there,” said Engler.

 The lightness comes from a ground-up redesign using a permanent magnet approach with “an aggressive thermal strategy,” he explained.
 A higher voltage than is normally employed for aerospace purposes and an insulation system to match enable an engine that hits the power and efficiency levels required to put a large plane in flight.